-A clarification is however necessary; a long on one machine may have a different length than that on another machine.
+Unfortunately, however, a long on one machine may have a different length than that on another machine.
 This is because a native long could, perhaps, be returned as an int in some cases.
 To prevent this, you should ensure that all integer scalar attributes are written with a length of 8 bytes.
-In some cases, this may require writing values of type long long, but it can also be enforced on POSIX-compliant systems by using the int64_t typedef.